-- When these chicken breasts are done smoking, set them on a plate and cover with foil to keep warm.
+- When these chicken breasts are done smoking, set them on a plate and cover them with foil to keep them warm.
 Turn up the temperature of the grill and grill 2-3 of my Grilled Vegetables and make some of my Grilled Potatoes.
-It’s perfectly ok to serve this meal warm or at room temperature, don’t worry about trying to time it all to come off the grill at the same time!
+It’s perfectly okay to serve this meal warm or at room temperature, don’t worry about trying to time it all to come off the grill at the same time!

 - Use this smoked chicken in any dinner salad or in my Best Classic Chicken Salad.

 - These are so tasty as a homemade lunchmeat for my Homemade Lunchables.
 Lunchmeat has gotten really expensive.
-So making a very large batch of this chicken to freeze is an easy & budget friendly answer to quick grab and go lunches.
+So making a very large batch of this chicken to freeze is an easy & budget-friendly answer to quick grab-and-go lunches.

-About 1 hour to smoke 8 ounce chicken breasts and up to 90 minutes to cook larger chicken breasts.
-You want to be sure an instant read thermometer reads 165ºF at the largest section of the meat to know for sure it’s done.
+About 1 hour to smoke 8-ounce chicken breasts and up to 90 minutes to cook larger chicken breasts.
+You want to be sure an instant-read thermometer reads 165ºF at the largest section of the meat to know for sure it’s done.